 How long should you try to get pregnant before seeing a specialist?
 How do you pick the right clinic?
 Dr. Meera Shah answers your questions.

+You’ve been trying to conceive, you’re using fertility lube, but you still have some questions about fertility.
 It is important to know the right time to seek fertility help.
 All too often, people delay seeking care, sometimes at the advice of their primary care doctor or because of stigma in their culture or community.
 What you may not know is that infertility is common: one in eight couples will experience difficulty trying to conceive on their own.
 Seeing a specialist early can help provide answers and options for how to achieve your family-building goals.

 When should you see a specialist?